Maryland Divorce Attorneys Fight For Fair Property Division

 Yes.
 For example, let’s say you bought a house before the marriage.
 But during the marriage, you paid the mortgage with money that both you and your spouse earned.
 The house, then, is part marital and part nonmarital.
 If, however, you retitled the house after the marriage in both of your names, it is marital property – unless you have a valid prenuptial or postnuptial agreement that specifically excludes the house from the marital estate.

-The seasoned family law attorneys at Haspel, McLeod & Drawbaugh, P.C., protect your interests in the division of property during a divorce.
-Call us at 301-631-0592, or contact us online today.
-Our Maryland attorneys represent individuals and families throughout Frederick, Montgomery, Washington and Howard counties.
+Our seasoned Maryland family law attorneys at McLeod, Weschler & Yeager, P.C., will protect your interests in the division of property during a divorce.
+Call us at 301-850-7234 or contact us online today.